- Dominica, July 2022.

 Pro Canyon Guide Certification

-ACA-PROThe ACA is the only organization in America to offer a comprehensive certification program for professional canyon guides.
-Certification from the ACA involves rigorous training and assessment with two key factors in mind: (1) Becoming the best canyon guide possible, and (2) Delivering the greatest reward for your clients.
+Professional certification from the ACA involves rigorous training and assessment with two key factors in mind: (1) Becoming the best canyon guide possible, and (2) Delivering the greatest reward for your clients.
 Success in the program indicates that an individual has been assessed to the standard of an internationally recognized, professional body.

-Professional Canyon Guide certification is offered in four levels:
+Professional Canyon Guide certification is offered in two levels: